Student Employment and Internships

 Project Success Paid Internship Program

 Internships are an excellent way to network with potential future employers, gain hands-on professional experience, build your resume and confidence, and develop the skills and knowledge required in today's workplace.
-Thanks to generous funding from Ascendium, Project Success Paid Internship Program offers a limited number of paid internships to eligible students in all majors.
+Thanks to generous funding from Ascendium, Project Success Paid Internship Program offers a limited number of paid internships each year to eligible students in all majors.
 Please check Handshake often for current openings and contact Career Services to discuss designing an internship that specifically matches your interests and career goals.
-Please contact Career Services for more information and application directions.

 Native Fellows Program